Holmdel Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 125.28 mi of roadways, of which 105.25 mi were maintained by the municipality, 12.33 mi by Monmouth County, 3.98 mi by the New Jersey Department of Transportation and 3.72 mi by the New Jersey Turnpike Authority.

 A few major roads pass through the township.
 The Garden State Parkway passes through near the center with part of Exit 114 (the other half in Middletown) and Exit 116 (for the PNC Bank Arts Center) in Holmdel.
 Route 34 passes through the western part while Route 35 goes through in the northern section.
 Major county routes that cross through include a short stretch of CR 516 in the north and CR 520 in the south.

 Public transportation

 NJ Transit and Academy Bus provide service in the area.

-The nearest train stops to the township are located at Aberdeen-Matawan, Hazlet, and Middletown, all along the NJ Transit's North Jersey Coast Line to Hoboken Terminal, Newark Penn Station, and New York Penn Station.
+The nearest train stops to the township are located at Aberdeen-Matawan, Hazlet, and Middletown, all along the NJ Transit's North Jersey Coast Line to Hoboken, Newark Penn Station, and New York Penn Station.

 Ferry service is available through the Seastreak service in nearby Highlands, about a 15-20 minute drive from Holmdel.
 SeaStreak offers ferry service to New York City with trips to Pier 11 (on the East River at Wall Street) and East 35th Street in Manhattan.
 The ferry service also offers seasonal travel, such as to the public beaches on Sandy Hook, baseball games at Yankee Stadium and Citi Field, trips to Broadway matinees, Martha's Vineyard in Massachusetts, college football games at West Point, fall foliage in the Hudson Valley, and to the Macy's Thanksgiving Day Parade, among other excursions.